 Any modern marketer worth their salt should be measuring and analyzing their efforts with real numbers, not just guesses.
 Down to the Tweet, you should know where leads are coming from.
-Of course, you’re busy and can’t spend all day analyzing results in real time.
-That’s where UTM codes come in handy.
-These little snippets of code can turn good marketing analytics into excellent analytics.
+Of course, you’re busy and can’t spend all day analyzing results in real time — but UTM can.
+UTM code can take good marketing analytics and make them great.

 What is a UTM Code?